-Eventually the Monkees revealed that they didn't play on most of their own records, and Nesmith in particular incited the group to wrest control of their recordings into their own hands.
-Partly to deflect criticism of the group as nothing more than puppets, and partly to effect control over their musical destiny (some of their early recordings had been packaged and released without their consent), the Monkees did indeed play and write much of the music on their third album, "Headquarters" (1967), with a lot of help from producer Chip Douglas.
+Eventually The Monkees revealed that they didn't play on most of their own records, and Nesmith in particular incited the group to wrest control of their recordings into their own hands.
+Partly to deflect criticism of the group as nothing more than puppets, and partly to effect control over their musical destiny (some of their early recordings had been packaged and released without their consent), The Monkees did indeed play and write much of the music on their third album, "Headquarters" in 196), with a lot of help from producer Chip Douglas.
 It didn't prove the band to be hidden geniuses, in fact sounding not much different from their previous releases, but as a hard-won victory to establish their own identity, it was a major point of pride.
 They would continue, however, to rely upon industry songwriters for the rest of their hit singles, and frequently employ session musicians throughout the rest of their career.

-By 2006, the members of the Monkees were saying that they had no plans to work together in the future.
+By 2006, the members of The Monkees were saying that they had no plans to work together in the future.
 "I would not work with those guys again if my life depended on it," Jones told Scripps Howard News Service.
 "I can't be responsible for their attitudes and the way they treat people."
-But by February 2011, Jones had changed his mind as he and Micky Dolenz along with Peter Tork announced plans to play ten shows in Britain in May, including a concert at London's prestigious Royal Albert Hall, before moving to North America in June and July.
+But by February 2011, Jones had changed his mind as he and Micky Dolenz, along with Peter Tork, announced plans to play ten shows in Britain in May, including a concert at London's prestigious Royal Albert Hall, before moving to North America in June and July.
 Michael Nesmith did not take part in the reunion.
-It didn't take long for old wounds to re-open however, and on August 8th, 2011, the trio cancelled the remainder of the tour "due to internal group issues and conflicts".
-This marked the third consecutive time which The Monkees, as either a threesome or a quartet, did not complete a tour without either losing members or cancelling some of the dates.
+It didn't take long for old wounds to re-open however, and on August 8th, 2011, the trio canceled the remainder of the tour due to internal group issues and conflicts.
+This marked the third consecutive time which The Monkees, as either a threesome or a quartet, did not complete a tour without either losing members or canceling some of the dates.

 Although many critics dismiss the band as "the fabricated four", The Monkees left us with a series of fondly remembered, toe-tapping hits from the classic age of Rock and Roll.